 2. Does it have ground cover?
 They say ‘dirt don’t hurt’ but I draw the line at eating rocks and chunks of tree bark.

-3. Is there age-appropriate equipment?
-Unless your twins are skilled in an American Ninja Warrior Obstacle course, you might want to consider parks/playgrounds that have age appropriate play equipment/slides to allow you to juggle your time between the two.
+3. Is the equipment age-appropriate?
+Unless your twins are skilled in an American Ninja Warrior Obstacle course, choose parks/playgrounds with age appropriate play equipment that will allow you to juggle your time between the two with less stress.

 One more tip – bring all the snacks!
 You definitely do not want to be caught out after a few hours at the park with two hungry humans.